captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 # Null Movement, "Snap Tap" SOCD Script (CS2) (AHK2) (EXE)

-Edit: A self contained compiled .exe is now in the release section!
+Edit: A self contained compiled portable .exe is now in the release section!
 Now AHK2 doesnt need to be installed.

 ## Overview
 This script implements advanced movement techniques for Counter-Strike 2 (CS2) using AutoHotkey v2.
 It provides features similar to those found in newer gaming keyboards, enhancing movement fluidity and responsiveness.